 * The retirement age would be raised to 67 as the age which a person could collect full pension benefits.

 * Working employees’ contributions to their pensions would be increased by 5 percent from their salary, not counting the amount presently paid by employees into the system.

 Matter of Interest:

-Late Claims Payments release time is currently between 11-12 months from the time the claim is processed.
+Late Claims Payments release time is currently 10 months for In-Network Providers and 14 months for Out of Network Providers, from the time the claim is processed.

 As many of you are aware, there has been a lot of talk and criticism over the benefits State Employees receive upon retirement.
 This has beenthe reason for several committee meetings andproposed legislation to make changes in a retiree’s benefits.

 The Retirees Coalition, made up of the Illinois State Employees Association Retirees (ISEA/R), the State University Annuitants Association (SUAA) and the Retired State Employees Association (RSEA) and their lobbyists, have attended each committee meeting to voice opposition to any change in benefits.
 The Coalition has held meetings with Senate President John Cullerton, Senate Minority Leader Christine Rodagno and House Minority Leader Tom Cross to discuss our position.